tecbot/gorocksdb/README.md

 Please note that this package might upgrade the required RocksDB version at any moment.
 Vendoring is thus highly recommended if you require high stability.

-*The [embedded CockroachDB RocksDB](https://github.com/cockroachdb/c-rocksdb) is no longer supported in gorocksdb.*